 Bookwood holds (copied from originals at the National Archives, Washington, DC:

 Permanent building (6 standard barracks and other buildings).
-Highway on the north and east side of camp is "oiled surfacing" and is designated County Highway "S".
-[Now "N"] Electricity is furnished by Wisconsin Public Service at Minocqua.
+"North [of camp] road is of oiled surfacing and is designated County Highway "S".
+[Now "N"] [Sheet #1, under : "Grounds"] Electricity is furnished by Wisconsin Public Service at Minocqua.
 Bootleggers around camp: None.
 Communistic Activities: None.
 Camp is designated as "White" and had no colored enrollees.
 Almost all work was on the Northern Highland State Forest and consisted of a variety of forest tasks.
 They were also involved in telephone line construction and maintenance, roadside maintenance and snow plowing, and the construction and manning of lookout towers.

 - Bookwood Historical Collection, Star Lake

 - National Archives (DC)